 Scientific name: Euphyllia glabrescens

 Torch corals have long, thin tentacles that flutter in the current of the water.
-Think about why they are called torches.
+Think about why they are called torches as you watch them.